 Study groups developing Recommendations shall make every attempt to avoid the necessity for registration and registration authorities in particular.
-Where this is not possible, the use of existing registration processes (e.g. use of ISO 3166-1 for country codes) is preferred to creating a new process.
+Where this is not possible, the use of existing registration processes (e.g. use of [b-ISO 3166-1] for country codes) is preferred to creating a new process.

-This supplement concerns study groups which develop Recommendations with a registration function and which need to select registration authorities that provide this function.
-This supplement does not apply when the TSB is the registration authority for a particular Recommendation.
+This [supplement | Recommendation] concerns study groups which develop Recommendations with a registration function and which need to select registration authorities that provide this function.
+This [supplement | Recommendation] does not apply when the TSB is the registration authority for a particular Recommendation.

-In case of joint work with ISO/IEC JTC 1, clause II.5 of [ITU-T A.23] gives guidance on the synchronized appointment of a registration authority by both an ITU-T study group and an ISO/IEC JTC 1 sub-committee.
+In case of joint work with ISO/IEC JTC 1, clause II.5 of [b-ITU-T A.23] gives guidance on the synchronized appointment of a registration authority by both an ITU-T study group and an ISO/IEC JTC 1 sub-committee.

 2 References

-[ISO 3166-1] ISO 3166-1:2020, Codes for the representation of names of countries and their subdivisions – Part 1: Country code.

-[ITU-T A.23] Recommendation ITU-T A.23 (2000), Collaboration with ISO and IEC on information technology, Amendment 1 (01/2022) on best practices.

-[ITU-T X.660] Recommendation ITU-T X.660 (2011) | ISO/IEC 8824-1:2011, Information technology –Procedures for the operation of object identifier registration authorities: General procedures and top arcs of the international object identifier tree.
+None.

 3 Terms and definitions